muratk5n/thirdwave/en/index.md

 ---

-Schahill, *Blackwater*: "[Naomi] Klein, who traveled to Iraq during Bremer's tenure in the country and has written extensively on his rule, described the effects of his edict-based governance as such:
+Schahill, *Blackwater*: "[Naomi] Klein, who traveled to Iraq during Bremer's tenure in the country and has written extensively on.. the effects of his edict-based governance as such:

 >[Bremer] enacted a radical set of laws unprecedented in their
 >generosity to multinational corporations.
 There was Order 37, which